dchorazkiewicz/Physics-2024-25-Summer/docs/Exercises_for_Students/exercises_dch.md

 #### Deliverables:

-1. Python scripts or notebooks implementing the simulations for various population distributions.
+1. A Markdown document and Python scripts or notebooks implementing the simulations for various population distributions.
 2. Plots illustrating the sampling distributions and their progression toward normality.
 3. A discussion on the implications of the results and their connection to theoretical expectations.